pineboat/pineboat.github.io/content/post/javascript-run-to-completion-event-loop-asynchronous-foundations.md

 ```

 Writing a function that blocks event loop and freezes your application is easy.
-But writing a function that calls another function at a later point in time without blocking the event loop is not easy.
+But writing a function that calls another function at a later time without blocking the event loop is not easy.
 That's why `setTimeout` API is there for you.

 ## Why Infinite Loop Freezes Browsers?

 That's because, event loop is not only for the JavaScript developer.
 Event loop is just a controller that decides what takes stage on the main thread next.
-While JavaScript calls are thrown at Event loop at the whims of the developer, the browser also throws several tasks at the event loop.
+While JavaScript calls are thrown at Event loop at the whim of the developer, the browser also throws several tasks at the event loop.

 But the browser is a bit empathetic about event loop.
 It knows the troubles of being an event loop.
-So, it takes some of the decision making away from event loop and throws things at the loop when the it thinks the loop is rested enough to give it another run or when something has been in the waiting for a long time and can wait no more.
+So, the browser takes some of the decision making away from event loop.
+Instead, it throws things at the loop when it thinks the loop is rested enough to give it another run.
+There are also cases when the browser has been holding a task in the waiting for a long time and can wait no more.
+Nature's call!

-Now if you think about frozen browser, chances are, your infinite loop is taking the whole main thread and user interactions and other tasks are either with the browser to figure out what's the next best time to allocate it or waiting in the queue for event loop to show a green signal.
+Now if you think about frozen browser, chances are, your infinite loop is taking the whole main thread.
+User interactions and other tasks are either with the browser to figure out what's the next best time to allocate it.
+Or they are waiting in the queue for event loop to show a green signal.

 **I thought that infinite loops are the only things that can block the main thread.
 I was wrong.** I stumbled upon this [great talk by Jake](https://www.youtube.com/watch?v=cCOL7MC4Pl0), where he explains more about how microtasks can also block rendering.

-A web page feels frozen when it is not reacting to user interactions and there seems to be no recognizable activity.
+A web page feels frozen when it is not reacting to user interactions.
 Responsiveness of page is usually the result of rendering UI changes.

-I learned this from the talk mentioned about.
 When there are tasks that have higher priority over UI changes, such as microtasks.
-If there are enough microtasks in the queue, then the browser may appear frozen until all those microtasks are over.
+If there are enough microtasks in the queue, then the browser may appear frozen until all those microtasks are completed.

 ## Onward - Unfreeze